w3c/wai-intro-wcag/content/new-in-22.md

 This page includes:
 * The updated publication schedule for Web Content Accessibility Guidelines (WCAG) 2.2.
 * The proposed new success criteria (SC) in WCAG 2.2.
-* A brief introduction to each success criteria.
+* A brief introduction to each success criteria. **Note:** The "What" does not cover all aspects of the success criteria.
+The "Why" does not include all users or situations.
+They are just brief examples.
 * Quotes from [personas](#about-the-personas-quotes) to help you understand some aspects of the success criteria.
 * Links to Understanding documents that explain the success criteria in detail and provide more examples.